or click image to search using:

 Once you've mastered a stop shot with 1 diamond or 12" of distance, keep increasing it by another 12".
 The more distance you have, the more forward rotation or "high english" the ball picks up before it strikes the object ball.
 So the greater the distance, the lower you must hit the cue ball to produce a stun/stop shot.

-Stun Stroke at an Angle Once again, place the object ball 12" away from the cue ball.
+Once again, place the object ball 12" away from the cue ball.
 But this time, put the cue ball at a 30 degree angle, so that you are aiming at half the ball to pocket it.
 Use the same stun stroke, and the cue ball will travel straight down the "tangent line."
 This is the line that is perpendicular to the object ball at 90 degrees.
 The harder or quicker you hit the ball, the further it will travel down the line.

-This is the first step in predicting cue ball position.
-DO NOT move on to the next article until you are comfortable shooting Straight-In Stun Shots and Stun Strokes at an Angle at different distances.
+It is recommended that you do not move on to the next article until you are comfortable shooting Straight-In Stun Shots and Stun Strokes at an Angle at different distances.
 Be able to alter the variables (cue tip location, force and quickness) and get the same cue ball position.

 Billiard Stun Stroke Stop Shot Tips